 Why Can a Microwave and Fridge Combo Be Risky?

-- Microwave
+1. Microwave

-- Refrigerator and freezer combo
+2. Refrigerator and freezer combo

-- Electric oven
+3. Electric oven

-- Dishwasher
+5. Dishwasher

-- Coffee maker
+6. Coffee maker

-So, if your fridge just so happens to be on cycle at the same time you’re defrosting a massive turkey in the microwave, you could have a problem.
+So, if your fridge just so happens to be on cycle at the same time that you’re defrosting a massive turkey in the microwave, you could have a problem.

-On average, a fridge needs anywhere between 3–6 amps, and a microwave somewhere around 5-8, which can be too much for older houses’ electrical grids.
+On average, a fridge needs anywhere between 3–6 amps and a microwave somewhere around 5-8, which can be too much for older houses’ electrical grids.

 Conclusion

-If this article has helped you, then why not check out some of our other articles and free guides?
+If this article has helped you and answered your most burning questions, then why not check out some of our other resources and free guides?
 You could even sign up for our email list!

 Have a great day!